Sputnik V COVID-19 vaccine: Pharmacology

 Gam-COVID-Vac is a viral vector vaccine based on two recombinant replication-defective human adenoviruses: Ad26 (serotype 26) and Ad5 (serotype 5) replicated in HEK 293 cells.
 The viruses contain the gene that encodes the full-length spike protein (S) of SARS-CoV-2 to stimulate an immune response.
 Adenoviral vectors for expression of the SARS-CoV-2 spike protein have also been used in two other COVID-19 vaccines.
-One is the Janssen COVID-19 vaccine, which utilizes the Ad26COV2 viral vector based on the human virus Ad26.
+One is the Janssen COVID-19 vaccine, which uses the Ad26COV2 viral vector based on the human virus Ad26.
 For this vaccine, the cell line PER.C6 is used to replicate the vector.
 Another one, the Oxford–AstraZeneca COVID‑19 vaccine, uses chimpanzee adenovirus (ChAdOx1) as the vector.
 For both the Oxford-AstraZeneca COVID-19 and Gam-COVID-Vac vaccines the producer cells for the production of non-replicating adenoviral vectors were obtained from the HEK 293 cell line.
 Each dose of Gam-COVID-Vac contains (1.0 ± 0.5) × 10^{11} virus particles.

 Both Ad26 and Ad5 were modified to remove the E1 gene to prevent replication outside the HEK 293 cells.
 For the production of the vaccine, to propagate adenoviral vectors in which the E1 gene was deleted, HEK 293 cells are used, which express several adenoviral genes, including E1.
 However, although rare, homologous recombination between the inserted cellular sequence and the vector sequence can restore the replication capacity to the vector, with less than 100 replicating adenovirus particles per dose of the vaccine.